Old Library, Wrexham: Arts hub

 In April 2024, it was announced the building is hoped to be converted into a "multi-purpose creative hub".
 The project is expected to cost £4 million, with £2.9 million already committed from the Welsh Government's Transforming Towns Fund.
 The remaining cost is hoped to be raised from other grants such as the UK Shared Prosperity Fund.
 The hub is aimed to support entrepreneurship in the creative industry, as well as serve as a "focal point" for local people, groups and businesses.
 The project aims to create a flexible working and co-working entrepreneurial environment, office space, recording studios, television production facilities, exhibition space, and places to hold workshops, including hi-tech workshops.
 Renovation work was expected to start in late 2024, with it scheduled to open in mid 2025.
 Plans for the renovation were submitted for review in September 2024.

-As of July 2025, the building is currently undergoing renovation.
-A steel and glass extension is being added to the building, which would contain a potential coffee shop or café.
-Whilst other renovation works include repairing plastering, works on the roof and tiles, placing internal doors and screens, diverting drains, installing washrooms and high speed internet, manufacturing cast iron floor grills and removing tent and scaffolding.
+By July 2025, the building was undergoing renovation.
+A steel and glass extension was being added to the building, which would contain a café.
+Whilst other renovation works included repairing plastering, works on the roof and tiles, placing internal doors and screens, diverting drains, installing washrooms and high speed internet, manufacturing cast iron floor grills and removing tent and scaffolding.

+In November 2025, the Old Library was re-opened following its conversion into a creative arts hub.
+Reflecting on the 1907 opening, the Old Library's gates were also officially opened with a large key (although not of gold), and a digital key fob, by Mayor of Wrexham Tina Mannering.